-- It covers senior citizens and people with disabilities.
+- Medicare covers senior citizens and people with disabilities.

-- Parts A & B are funded by the government.
-Parts C & D are provided by private insurers.
+- Medicare Parts A & B are funded by the government.
+Parts C & D are provided by private health insurance companies.

 Medicare is a federal program that ensures citizens who are disabled or 65 and older have affordable health care options.
-57 million people are expected to enroll in Medicare in 2016, according to the most recent data from the Centers for Medicare and Medicaid Services (CMS).
+Over 37 million people were enrolled in Medicare Part A and/or Part B in 2015, according to 2016 data from the Centers for Medicare and Medicaid Services (CMS).

 There are four parts of Medicare: Part A, Part B, Part C, and Part D. Each part covers different services.
-Parts A & B are provided by the federal government and Parts C & D are provided by private insurers.
+Medicare Part A and Part B are provided by the federal government and Part C and Part D are provided by private insurance companies.